the warning of the founder of Telegram

 Along the same lines, he questioned the official version that users are protected by updating the app.
 “A WhatsApp security issue exactly like this was discovered in 2018, another in 2019, and another in 2020.
 And yes, another one in 2017.
 In 2016, WhatsApp didn’t even have encryption,” the post says.

 Regarding the analysis of those vulnerabilities, Durov doubted that they are eventualities.
 According to his description, those failures are part of the design of the system.
-“They are backdoors planted.
+“They are planted back doors.
 If a back door is discovered and needs to be removed, another is added,” he stated.

 He stated that no user is exempt from security flaws, even if it is the “richest person on Earth.”
 And he added: “This is why I deleted WhatsApp from my device years ago.
 Having it installed creates a doorway for them to get into your phone.”